Alejandroniro/eval_system/README.md

 * `src/services`: Service functions for performing complex operations.
 * `src/utils`: Utility functions for error handling and other tasks.
 * `tests`: Test files for the application.

+## API Documentation

+API documentation is available at /api-docs.
+This is generated using Swagger and provides a detailed overview of the API endpoints and their usage.

 ## Design Decisions